Jax Taylor And Brittany Cartwright Share ‘Happy’ Instagram Photo After Buying A House

-Jax Taylor and Brittany Cartwright shared a happy photo from Clearwater, Florida, where they recently visited for the Gasparilla Film Festival.
+Jax Taylor and Brittany Cartwright shared a happy Instagram photo from Clearwater, Florida, where they recently visited for the Gasparilla Film Festival.

-After Taylor attended a special reality panel event with his Vanderpump Rules co-star, Lala Kent, which was hosted by her fiancé, Randall Emmett, he and Cartwright reunited at their hotel near the beach, where Cartwright said she was as happy as a lark.
+After Taylor attended a special reality panel event with his Vanderpump Rules co-star, Lala Kent — which was hosted by her fiancé, Randall Emmett — he and Cartwright reunited at their hotel near the beach, where Cartwright said she was as happy as a lark.

-Throughout their time in Florida, Taylor and Cartwright shared photos and videos of one another, and Kent and Emmett, which they shared on Instagram with their many fans and followers.
+Throughout their time in Florida, Taylor and Cartwright shared photos and videos of one another, and of Kent and Emmett, which they shared on Instagram with their many fans and followers.

-According to a report from the Tampa Bay Times, Taylor confirmed his big news about buying a house during the reality panel last Thursday and also said that a few of his co-stars have also recently moved from their West Hollywood apartments to single family homes in The Valley, which is on the other side of the mountain from the Hollywood Hills area.
+According to a report from The Tampa Bay Times, Taylor confirmed his big news about buying a house during the reality panel last Thursday.
+Taylor also said that a few of his co-stars have also recently moved from their West Hollywood apartments to single family homes in The Valley, which is on the other side of the mountain from the Hollywood Hills area.

-On the red carpet after the panel event, the outlet questioned Taylor about potentially leaving his current bartending gig at SUR Restaurant and moving on to a new career now that he and Cartwright have a more expensive property to maintain.
+On the red carpet after the panel event, the outlet questioned Taylor about potentially leaving his current bartending gig at SUR Restaurant and moving on to a new career — especially now that he and Cartwright have a more expensive property to maintain.

 “Right, right,” Taylor said.
 “Maybe we’ll just slowly turn into the Housewives.”